cbz20/khtpp/docs/Installation.md

     PATH_EIGEN = ../libraries/Eigen

 Replace the path \code{.sh}../libraries/Eigen\endcode as appropriate, such that it points to the folder containing the Eigen Template Library.
-If you want compile using g++ instead of clang++, you also need to comment/uncomment the relevant lines in the \c makefile setting the variable \c CXX.
+If you want to compile using g++ instead of clang++, you also need to comment/uncomment the relevant lines in the \c makefile setting the variable \c CXX.
 Then run

     make